(Click on the project for more information)

 Biographical Statement

-Since 1986, Kathleen Cash, Ed.D. has developed and conducted HIV/AIDS integrated research and prevention programs primarily for women and youth in Thailand, Bangladesh, Nigeria, Haiti, Uganda and Los Angeles.
-Prior to that, she worked in education and women's reproductive and sexual health in Ethiopia, Indonesia, Thailand, Malawi, Bangladesh, and the United States.
-Her work in HIV/AIDS began in 1991 in Thailand as a Women and AIDS Research Project through the International Center for Research on Women, Washington DC.
-The methodologies she employed for the HIV/AIDS projects described on this website are currently being adapted to an environmental-agricultural and human rights program in Haiti.
-She has received two Fulbright grants: one in 1988 to Thailand as a lecturer in the Department of Non-Formal Education at Chiang Mai University and the other in 2004 to Uganda as an HIV/AIDS research fellow.
-In Uganda, her research focused on the relationship between domestic and sexual violence and the transmission of HIV/AIDS.
-She recently received a Radcliffe Institute Research Fellowship for 2007-2008.
+Since 1986, Kathleen Cash, Ed.D. has been creating and conducting Community Narrative Practice programs in HIV and AIDS, sexual and reproductive health, children's rights, violence towards women and girls, and environmental education for adults and youth in Thailand, Bangladesh, Nigeria, Haiti, Uganda and the United States.
+Prior to that, she worked in education programs in Ethiopia, Indonesia, Thailand, Malawi, Bangladesh and the United States.
+Her work in narrative practice began in 1991 in Thailand, as one of the first HIV and AIDS research and education projects for representative women, through the auspices of the International Center for Research on Women, Washington D.C.
+Kathleen has received two Fulbright grants: one in 1988 as a lecturer in the Department of Non-Formal Education at Chiang Mai University, Thailand, and the other in 2004 to Uganda as an HIV/AIDS research fellow where her work focused on the relationship between domestic and sexual violence and the transmission of sexual disease.
+In 2007-2008, Kathleen received a Radcliffe Institute Research Fellowship.
+In July 2016, Kathleen Cash's book: Sex, Shame and Violence: A Revolutionary Practice of Public Storytelling in Poor Communities was published by Vanderbilt University Press.

 PUBLICATIONS